Sign in Create account

 Make your vines of different lengths by adding or subtracting chains.
 Make some vines with only leaves and add flowers to some.

-Once you went around and are close to the first vine again, make your last vine on a space between R1-2.
-This will cover a little that space in the center so it doesn't look so empty.
+Once you went around and are close to the first vine again, make your last vine in a space between R1-2.
+This will cover a little of that space in the center so it doesn't look so empty.
 You could also keep working vines if you'd like to have some more.

-Close every round with a sl st on the first st of round and start every round on the same st as sl st.
+Close every round with a sl st on the first st of the round and start every round on the same st as sl st.

 R1: 10 hdc in mr